 Ease of Handling

-The Petzl Spirit Express is fitted with Petzl's String, an exterior rubber positioner for the bottom carabiner.
-The good side of an exterior positioner is that it can be replaced once it's worn out—the downside is that it leaves the potential for user error.
+Petzl uses their "String," an exterior rubber positioner, for the bottom carabiner.
+This keeps the dogbone from wearing out in that area and prevents the carabiner from rotating into an unsafe position.
+The String is lower profile than CAMP's exterior positioner, which made them sit better on our harnesses.
+The good side of an exterior positioner is that you can replace it once it's worn out, but the downside is that it leaves the potential for user error.
 The Spirit Express comes pre-assembled with the String, but you should always double check that the bottom carabiner is inserted through both the sling and the rubber String before using it for the first time.
 At least one fatality is known to have occurred due to improperly placed exterior positioners.

 Ease of Grabbing